Glossary

 Device ID

-A device ID is a unique string associated with a device.
-It is generated from a combination of contributing factors, such as the device’s MAC address, IP address, and other identifying factors.
+A device ID is a unique identifier assigned to a specific device, such as a smartphone, tablet, or computer.
+It is generated from a combination of information, including the device’s MAC address, IP address, and other identifying characteristics, allowing systems to recognise and track the device securely.

 E